 A decreasing inventory turnover ratio indicates one or more of the following reasons:

 - Your inventory is held in the warehouse for too long

 What are the limitations of Inventory Turnover Ratio?

 Inventory turnover ratio can show a high value even when the average inventory value is lesser.
 This can be misleading because this time the higher value of inventory turnover ratio does not mean better sales or inventory management.

-Many a times, inventory turnover ratio cannot tell the seller the exact situation of the business.
+Many times, the inventory turnover ratio cannot tell the seller the exact situation of the business.
 For example, under a particular situation, sellers could suddenly run out of stock.
 In this condition, the inventory turnover could be higher.
 However, this is not an indicator of good sales.

 How to increase inventory turnover ratio?

 - Use a purchase order management software to accurately track your purchases and forecast what will move better if purchased.

 - Implement an inventory management software to get real-time updates of inventory.
 This will help you avoid overselling, underselling and stock-outs.

 - Use proper warehouse management techniques.
 Very organized warehousing is essential to know what exactly you have in stock.

 - Use great marketing and sales techniques.

 - Focus on the top-selling products- stock more of the products that bring you more sales than others.

 A high inventory turnover ratio is always important.
-At the same time, it is important to have a frequent analysis of your inventory in order have better clarity of the situation pertaining to your stock.
+At the same time, it is important to have a frequent analysis of your inventory in order to have better clarity of the situation pertaining to your stock.